 The minor in Global Studies with a specialization in South Asia Studies presents you with a significant opportunity to scaffold your interest and knowledge of South Asia.
 This initiative allows you to focus on South Asia while locating your work within larger global conversations.
 Please look below for some more information on this new initiative that will redefine South Asian Studies on campus.

-- Completion of at least 25 units (aside from the Global Studies introductory course)
+- Completion of at least 25 units of South Asia-related courses.

 - 20 units in various courses that together represent an area of interdisciplinary focus such as immigration and law; urbanization and film; history and culture and so on.
 Each course (with the exception of BOSP courses) must be at the 100-level or higher.